danielgafni/website/www/content/blog/cracking-the-python-monorepo/index.md

 Next comes the `package` array.
 Each element in the `package` array describes a package (local or third-party) in the monorepo.
 Notice the `source` key in the `package` table.
 It points to the source code of the package.
 And we can use it to identify the local dependencies of a given package.

 The plan:
-1. build the original `Dockerfile` up to the `deps-prod` stage.
+1. build the original `Dockerfile` up to the `deps-dev` stage.
 At this point, we have all the production dependencies installed, but the source code is not copied and installed yet.
 2. extract the information about the local dependencies from the `uv.lock` file (with Python)
 3. use it to copy the source code of each local dependency into the image
 4. then we can run `uv sync` to install the local dependencies (including our project) in editable mode

-Docker can't cover steps 2, 3 and 5.
+Docker can't cover steps 2, and 3.
 But Dagger can!
 Let's write a `Dagger` function to do this.

 {{ admonition(type="note", text="The words `container` and `image` are used interchangeably in this post.
 Technically, a container is a running instance of an image, but Dagger defines the `Container` type, so I will use the word `container` to refer to images most of the time.") }}